Artificial intelligence in hiring: Recruitment

+In 2018, the American Civil Liberties Union filed a complaint to the Equal Employment Opportunity Commission alleging that Facebook allowed gender-biased job ads that violated federal and state discrimination laws.
+In 2019, Facebook disabled the explicit targeting based on gender, age, and zip code for some ad categories, including employment.

 Screeners

 Screeners are tests that allow companies to sift through a large applicant pool and extract applicants that have desirable features.
-Companies commonly screen through the use of questionnaires, coding tests, interviews, and resume analysis.
-Artificial Intelligence already plays a major role in the screening process.
-Resumes can be analyzed using AI for desirable characteristics, such as a certain amount of work experience or a relevant degree.
-Interviews can then be extended to applicant's whose resumes contain these characteristics.

-What factors are used to screen applicants is a concern to ethicists and civil rights activists.
+The specific factors used to screen applicants is a concern to ethicists and civil rights activists.
 A screener that favors people who have similar characteristics to those already employed at a company may perpetuate inequalities.
-For example, if a company that is predominantly white and male uses its employees' data to train its screener it may accidentally create a screening process that favors white, male applicants.
-The automation of screeners also has the potential to reduce biases.
-Biases against applicants with African American sounding names have been shown in multiple studies.
+For example, if a company that is predominantly white and male uses its employees' data to train its screener, it may accidentally create a screening process that favors white, male applicants.

+The automation of screeners has the potential to reduce or replicate human biases from training materials based on race, gender, age, disability, and other characteristics.
+Human biases against applicants with African American sounding names have been shown in multiple studies.
 An AI screener has the potential to limit human bias and error in the hiring process, allowing more minority applicants to be successful.